If you are interested in beekeeping, now may be a good time to learn new skills!

 You don't have to do the theory course to do these modules.

-The theory module participants get priority when enrolling in the practical modules.
+The theory module participants get priority and a discount when enrolling in the practical modules (excludes beehive building workshop).

 Prices may vary depending on lockdown status–ideally all events will include some catering/picnic.
 The Honey Extraction Party will, if possible, include honey tasting and pairing with local cheeses, breads and fruits, including non-dairy and GF options.

 To keep things simple here, prices shown exclude catering and are subject to change.